fbpx

 Dog Attacks and Children

-There are roughly 800,000 reported cases of dog attacks on people every year in North America, and about half of these cases are instances of dogs attacking children, including dog attacks involving a family’s own pet dog, as well as dog attacks from unknown dogs.
-Other predominant factors concerning dog attacks are whether dogs are unrestrained; children’s unsupervised access to areas with restrained or unrestrained dogs; owned, known dogs; and residential location.
+There are roughly 800,000 reported cases of dog attacks on people every year in North America, and about half of these cases involve children.
+These include dog attacks involving a family’s pet dog and dog attacks from unknown dogs.
+Other predominant factors concerning dog attacks are whether dogs are unrestrained, children’s unsupervised access to areas with restrained or unrestrained dogs, owned, known dogs, and residential location.

-Our Hamilton, Ontario dog bite lawyers can say that after practicing dog attack law for narly 20 years that one thing is for sure: any dog can bite – big or small, male or female, young or old.
-Even the cuddliest, fuzziest, sweetest pet can bite or attack a child if provoked – which can result in terrible physical and psychological damage to kids who are involved in these tragedies, not to mention the impact it has on their families.
+Our Hamilton, Ontario, dog bite lawyers can say that after practicing dog attack law for nearly 20 years, one thing is certain: any dog can bite – big or small, male or female, young or old.
+Even the cuddliest, fuzziest, sweetest pet can bite or attack a child if provoked.
+These bits can result in terrible physical and psychological damage to kids who are involved, not to mention the impact it has on their families.

-The first question to ask is – are kids attacked by dogs more than adults?
-The answer, based on our research and experience as dog bit lawyers is maybe – due to their smaller size and stature.
-The American Veterinary Medical Association tells us that children are the most common victims of dog bites and are far more likely to be severely injured and, unfortunately, when dogs are competitive, territorial, or exhibit self-defense aggression, children are typically not handled more delicately or given more leniency by dogs.
+There are many reasons dogs bite children more than adults, on average.
+Based on our research and experience as dog bite lawyers, it’s often due to their smaller size and stature.
+The American Veterinary Medical Association tells us that children are the most common victims of dog bites and are far more likely to be severely injured.
+When dogs are competitive, territorial, or exhibit self-defence aggression, they aren’t typically inclined to be gentler just because one is a child.
 Some experts say that dogs don’t see “harmlessness” in children that are equal to or larger than them in size.

-Territorial Aggression : Like other animals, dogs are naturally territorial animals who feel the need to protect.
-They may seek out a physical area – a front yard, a section of the park, a corner of a street – and consider it as their own space, or territory which needs to be guarded.
-A dog’s territory can also extend to its property, which is particularly relevant in the case of pets who may have been provided with a dog house, chew toys, or bowls for food and water.
+Territorial Aggression: Like other animals, dogs are naturally territorial and feel the need to protect.
+They may seek out a physical area—a front yard, a section of the park, a street corner—and consider it their own space or territory that must be guarded.
+A dog’s territory can also extend to its property, which is particularly relevant for pets who may have been provided with a dog house, chew toys, or bowls for food and water.

 In most cases, territorial aggressive displays by dogs can range from growling and barking to lunging, chasing, snapping and biting.

-Unrestrained Dogs: Experts say that often times, dog attacks are unprovoked, frequently occur with a dog that is familiar to the child, and also with dogs that are unrestrained.
-Unrestrained means off leash or harness, either on or off property.
-Unrestrained and wandering dogs can be unpredictable – even if the dog is known to the child.
+Unrestrained Dogs: Experts say that dog attacks are often unprovoked and frequently occur with a dog that is familiar to the child and also with unrestrained dogs.
+Unrestrained means off leash or harness, either on or off the property.
+Unrestrained and wandering dogs can be unpredictable—even if the dog is known to the child.

 In Hamilton, under the Responsible Pet Ownership Bylaw the only places a dog can be off-leash are in someone’s backyard or private property such as a farm.
-It is an offence to let a dog roam without a leash, which can cost a dog owner a very hefty fine.
+It is an offence to let a dog roam without a leash; owners can be issued a hefty fine.

 • Playing a prank on a dog